|Forms are the main way that SharpSpring receives information regarding a potential lead.

 Regarding Native and Third-Party Forms

 In addition to SharpSpring forms, SharpSpring also allows you to create two other types of forms: native or third-party.
-For information on the processes involved in creating these forms, refer to Connecting Native and Third-Party Forms.

 To create a SharpSpring form, do the following: